 Christians must push for change for Indigenous people: Common Grace

-While available polling suggests that the overwhelming majority of Aboriginal and Torres Strait Islander people support a YES vote in the referendum, we recognise it is very rare for a group of people to hold a homogeneous view on any given issue, and this referendum is no exception.
+While available polling suggests that the overwhelming majority (80%) of Aboriginal and Torres Strait Islander people support a YES vote in the referendum, we recognise it is very rare for any group of people to hold a homogeneous view on any given issue, and this referendum is no exception.
 We encourage you to listen deeply to the opinions of those with lived experience, to experts, and to those that participated in the Uluru statement - and then seek to understand the context for any differences that arise.

 There is much diversity among Aboriginal and Torres Strait Islander peoples, including diverse cultural practices, stories, and Country, as well as differing experiences of colonisation and its effects.